aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-gif/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export SVG to GIF" h2="Render SVG to GIF within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert SVG to GIF in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert SVG file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to GIF.
+Aspose.Total for C++ is a comprehensive file format automation library that enables C++ developers to easily convert SVG to GIF in two simple steps.
+The first step involves using the Aspose.PDF for C++ API to convert SVG files to DOC.
+This API provides a wide range of features such as the ability to create, edit, and convert PDF documents, as well as the ability to extract text, images, and other content from PDF documents.
+The second step involves using the advanced Word Document Processing API, Aspose.Words for C++, to export the DOC file to GIF.
+This API provides a range of features such as the ability to create, edit, and convert Word documents, as well as the ability to insert, delete, and manipulate text, images, and other content within Word documents.
+With Aspose.Total for C++, C++ developers can quickly and easily convert SVG to GIF with just two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}